 The COVID-19 pandemic has led to many lifestyle changes for people across the globe.
-As businesses and restaurants closed, and people were asked to stay at home and limit their gatherings in the United States, we saw changes like smaller, more intimate weddings, increased pet adoption, and the rise of food delivery services like DoorDash.
+As businesses and restaurants closed, and people were asked to stay at home and limit their gatherings in the Virginia, United States, we saw changes like smaller, more intimate weddings, increased pet adoption, and the rise of food delivery services like DoorDash.

 As COVID-19 hospitalizations and deaths continue to decrease, many states are opening back up and lifting coronavirus restrictions like mask wearing, social distancing, and capacity limits for restaurants and businesses.